-Contingent values, sometimes referred to as contingent attribute values, are a data design feature that allow you to make values in one field dependent on values in another field.
-Attribute domains allow you to restrict the valid entries on a field to a set list or range of values.
-Contingent values extends this model by making your choice for a value on one field further constrain the domain values that can be placed on another field.
+Contingent values, sometimes referred to as contingent attribute values, are a data design feature that allows you to make values in one field dependent on values in another field.
+Attribute domains allow you to restrict the valid entries in a field to a set list or range of values.
+Contingent values extend this model by making your choice for a value on one field further constrain the domain values that can be placed on another field.
 In this way, contingent values enforce data integrity by applying additional constraints to reduce the number of valid field inputs.
 This can be useful when modeling real world parts and assets in your GIS, particularly for utility companies.
 This can also be useful for creating decision trees or survey questions where making a choice will determine the next set of valid choices.

 A relatable example for an application of contingent values is buying a vehicle.

 The decision tree may look like this: Pick a Car Brand > Car Model > Trim Level > Color

 First you choose the car brand, for example, Honda.